bbrownrichardson/GIS-Visual-Database/README.md

 Abstract:

 For the scope of this project, the development of a visual GIS database with a User Interface is a realistic goal.
-This software will allow users to essentially upload .shp, and .dbf files to a database while also being able to visualize such data in two dimensionally (3D and VR for future development).
+This software will allow users to essentially upload .shp, and .dbf files to a database while also being able to visualize such data in 2D and 3D (VR for future development).

 Language: Python